emshell/LightsOut/README.md

-This is my LightsOut project, prammed by Emily Shell
+This is my LightsOut project, programmed by Emily Shell